$0 Germany Citizenship (Einbürgerung) Guide — Quick-Start Checklist

 • The date the application was fully complete (after all document requests were resolved)

-The authority's three-month window is measured from the date the application was complete, not from the date it was submitted.
-If documents were requested partway through, the three-month period typically restarts from the date the last requested document was received.
+The statutory period is measured from the operational start point for the complete application, not automatically from the date it was submitted.
+If documents were requested partway through, the timing may be assessed from when the last requested document was received.

 Step 3: Send the Follow-Up Letter (Do This First)

-Before filing the lawsuit, send a formal follow-up letter to the Einbürgerungsbehörde citing § 75 VwGO and requesting a decision within 30 days.
-In the majority of cases, this letter alone triggers action.
+Before filing the lawsuit, send a formal follow-up letter to the Einbürgerungsbehörde citing § 75 VwGO and requesting a decision within four weeks.
+This letter may trigger action.
 The authority understands that a § 75 reference signals an applicant who knows their rights and is prepared to escalate.

 The letter should include: